julelang/manual/src/std/io.md

 	fn WriteRune(mut self, r: rune)!: (n: int)
 }
 ```
-Implements the basic WriteRune method.
+Implements the basic WriteRune method\.

-It should write rune and return written count without throwing exceptional if success.
-If write failed, should throw exceptional.
+It should write rune and return written count without throwing exceptional if success\.
+If write failed, should throw exceptional\.

-The return count may be based on bytes or runes by implementation.
-For example, for bytes, it may return count of written bytes, or for runes returns one for a single rune.
-It should be documented by the implementation.
+The return count may be based on bytes or runes by implementation\.
+For example, for bytes, it may return count of written bytes, or for runes returns one for a single rune\.
+It should be documented by the implementation\.

-Exceptionals are not standardized.
-Should be documented by implementations.
+Exceptionals are not standardized\.
+Should be documented by implementations\.

 ## Closer
 ```jule